isaaclyman/blog/content/posts/8-css-gotchas.md

 `height: inherit;`

-`height: There standeth Minos horribly, and snarls; examines the transgressions at the entrance; judges, and sends according as he girds him. (_The Inferno_, Canto V);`
+`height: There standeth Minos horribly, and snarls; examines the transgressions at the entrance; judges, and sends according as he girds him.
+(The Inferno, Canto V);`

 I think it’s pretty obvious what each of these does.
 Needless to say, if you find yourself in a position where you need to use them, you’ve done something wrong already.
 You should go back and refactor your career.